Naomi Shemer: Early career (1950s–early 1960s)

-In 1958, Shemer wrote Hopa Hey for an IDF program on Kol Israel.
-Two years later, the chorus won first prize in a competition in Italy.
-In 1960, she wrote Bessadeh Tiltan for the Northern Command Band, Leil Emesh performed by Shaike Levi, and Shir Hashuk for the play Aseret Hatzadikim which was recorded by HaTarnegolim in 1961.
+In 1958, Shemer wrote "Hopa Hey" for an IDF program on Kol Israel.
+Two years later, the chorus that performed it won first prize in a competition in Italy.
+In 1960, she wrote song including "Bessadeh Tiltan" for the Northern Command Band, "Leil Emesh" performed by Shaike Levi, and "Shir Hashuk" for the play Aseret Hatzadikim which was recorded by HaTarnegolim in 1961.

 At the end of 1960, Shemer embarked on a nine-month tour in the United States.
-In 1962, she wrote Achrei Hashkiaa Basadeh for the Shiriyon Men's Choir.
-Later, she collaborated with the Nahal Band on songs like Machar ("Tomorrow"), Mitriyah Beshnayim (Umbrella for Two), and Mahbo'im (Hide and Seek).
+In 1962, she wrote "Achrei Hashkiaa Basadeh" for the Shiriyon Men's Choir.
+She later collaborated with the Nahal Band on songs like "Machar" ("Tomorrow"), "Mitriyah Beshnayim" ("Umbrella for Two"), and "Mahbo'im" ("Hide and Seek").

-In 1963, Shemer wrote Chorshat Ha-Ekaliptus (The Eucalyptus Grove) about Kvutzat Kinneret for the musical Keytzad Shovrim Chamsin.
-The same year, she composed the music for the song Kinneret written by Rachel Bluwstein, for the Central Command Band.
+In 1963, Shemer wrote "Chorshat Ha-Ekaliptus" ("The Eucalyptus Grove") about Kvutzat Kinneret for the musical Keytzad Shovrim Chamsin.
+The same year, she composed the music for the song "Kinneret" written by Rachel Bluwstein, for the Central Command Band.

-In 1964, Shemer wrote songs for the Yarkon Bridge Trio's debut album First Love, including Ahavat Poalei Habinyan, Serenade Lah, Ayelet Ahavim, and Layla Bachof Achziv, which was also featured in the movie Dalia and the Sailors.
-That year, Shemer traveled to Paris with her daughter.
-There, she wrote songs reflecting prominent chansonnier influences, such as Ha'ir Be'afar for the Yarkon Bridge Trio, and wrote Hebrew lyrics for French songs such as Ilu Tziporim (originally by Jean-Pierre Calvet and Jean Broussolle), Shilgiya (originally by Guy Béart), and Ein Ahavot Smechot (originally by Georges Brassens).
+In 1964, Shemer wrote songs for the Yarkon Bridge Trio's debut album First Love, including "Ahavat Poalei Habinyan", "Serenade Lah", "Ayelet Ahavim", and "Layla Bachof Achziv", which was also featured in the movie Dalia and the Sailors.
+That year, Shemer traveled to Paris with her daughter where she wrote songs reflecting chansonnier influences, such as "Ha'ir Be'afar" for the Yarkon Bridge Trio, and wrote Hebrew lyrics for French songs such as "Ilu Tziporim" (originally by Jean-Pierre Calvet and Jean Broussolle), "Shilgiya" (originally by Guy Béart), and "Ein Ahavot Smechot" (originally by Georges Brassens).
 Several of these lyrical adaptations were recorded by Yossi Banai.

-After Shemer returned to Israel, the producer Asher Havaquin approached her in 1966 and suggested forming a female quartet.
+After Shemer returned to Israel, producer Asher Havaquin approached her in 1966 and suggested forming a female quartet.
 Shemer established The Shemer Sisters, consisting of Dina Golan, Dalia Oren, Amna Goldstein, and Ruthy Bikal.
 Batya Strauss served as the musical director.
-The quartet's program included Begani, Zemer, and Shiro Shel Aba.
+The quartet's program included "Begani", "Zemer", and "Shiro Shel Aba".
 Financial difficulties ultimately caused the quartet to disband.